-There are three main types of vWD:
+There are four main types of von Willebrand's disease.

 Symptoms of bleeding include:

-- Nosebleeds, which may be prolonged, recurring, or both
+- nosebleeds, which may be prolonged, recurring, or both

-- Bleeding from the gums
+- bleeding from the gums

-- Longer, heavier menstrual bleeding In females
+- longer, heavier menstrual bleeding

-- Excessive bleeding from a cut
+- excessive bleeding from a cut

-- Excessive bleeding after a tooth extraction or other dental work
+- excessive bleeding after a tooth extraction or other dental work

-- Bruising, sometimes with lumps forming under the skin.
+- bruising, sometimes with lumps forming under the skin

-- Menstruation continues for over a week
+- menstruation that continues for over a week

 Risk factors and causes